ketan1829/video-group-jamming/README.md

-# Video-Group-Jamming
+# Music-Jamming

-Videe-Group-Jamming is a simple video jam application for multi-users based on React, Node Express and WebRTC.
+Music-Jamming is a simple Video jam application for multi-users based on React, Node Express and WebRTC.

 This project is **deployed** locally